harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-An *Azure App Service Plan* without an actual *App Serivce* is useless.
+An *Azure App Service Plan* without an actual *App Service* is useless.
 Add the following resource to `main.tf`.

 ```hcl
 resource "azurerm_app_service" "appsvc" {